Majors, Minors and Clusters

 To declare or change a major, please speak with an advisor from the Academic Discovery Center specific to the NEW major.
 You can do this by phone or in person.
 For a list of the Academic Discovery Centers and their contact information, click here.
 Each student must declare a major if they wish to earn a bachelor's degree.

 Major Change Petition: Students need to plan whenever they wish to change their majors to ensure that their proposed plan is within University credit thresholds.
 The petition form can be obtained from our Forms page or in any Academic Discovery Center.

 Types of Majors Available:

 - Associate of Applied Science (AAS) - 60-70 hours including Foundation & University requirements (will not necessarily transfer to other schools).

-- Associate of Science (AS) - 60 hours including Foundations and one cluster
+- Associate of Science (AS) - 60 hours including Foundations

 - Associate in Nursing (ASN) - 78 hours including Foundations.

 - Bachelor of Art (BA) - 120 hours including major, minor or clusters, and Foundations.

 - Bachelor of Science (BS) - 120 hours including major, minor or clusters, and Foundations.

 - Bachelor of Fine Art (BFA) - 120 hours including major, and Foundations.

 - Bachelor of Musical Arts (BMA) - 120 hours including specialized major, minor or clusters, and Foundations.

 - Bachelor of Music in Music Education (BM) - 120 hours including specialized major, minor or clusters, and Foundations requirements.